Tipser/slate/source/includes/_tipser-sdk.md

 removeDialogClosedListener(listener: (event) => void)
 ```

-The listener callback is called when every type of Tipser Dialog is closed (including "Thank You page" dialog - in this case both dialogClosed and thankYouPageClosed listeners will be called).
+The listener callback is called when every type of Tipser Dialog is closed (including "Thank You page" dialog - in this case, both dialogClosed and thankYouPageClosed listeners will be called).

 ##Listening to thank you page closed event